vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 [ Vol.

-lessee building on apother's l. has servant, discouraged 299; compro. to remove building when he vacates mise of 303-304; death of parties 480 ; of brābmana not allowed to to 302; delay in disposal of, not be taken by cāndāla, patita &c.
+lessee building on apother's l. has servant, discouraged 299; compro. to remove building when he vacates mise of 303-304; death of parties 480 ; of brābmana not allowed to to 302; delay in disposal of, not be taken by cāṇḍāla, patita &c.
 496; allowed in ancient India 296; may portion of 1., set apart for pastures be decided by courts of several grades 499.-500; sales of, revenue officers 280; of two kinds, according as they were consulted in 142, 497 ; originate in wealth or injury 258 ; share of king in produce of 191 ; place of inference and presumption six causes of disputes about 502; in the decision of 355; retrial of theory of king's ownership of all i. !

 385; stages in 297-298; third stage 189, 196, 495-496; trespasser buil- in, is adducing evidence 304 ; trans ding on I. of another without paying fer of, from one judge to another rent bad to leave materials to owner 386. when vacating 480-481.